Facts, Identification & Control

-Leafcutter ants dwell in warm areas and are unique in that they cultivate and feed on fungus within their nests.
+Leafcutter ants dwell in warm areas, and they are unique because they cultivate and feed on fungus within their nests.
 Each species of leafcutter ant consumes a different species of fungus, tending the fungi with grass and leaf clippings.
-These fungi secrete warning chemicals when an ant introduces a leaf to the nest which is toxic.
+These fungi secrete warning chemicals when an ant introduces a leaf to the nest that is toxic.

 Within the large nest of an Atta leafcutter ant, air circulation is controlled by natural movements of warm air from the nest’s perimeter to its center.
 A leafcutter ant nest may descend as deep as six meters.

-A mature colony of Texas leafcutter ants could contain 100,000 insects, most of whom are sterile female workers.
+A mature colony of Texas leafcutter ants could contain 100,000 insects, mostly made up of sterile female workers.
 Depending on their size, these female leafcutter workers are divided into four castes—major, minor, media and minim—which dictate the functions they perform.
-Major workers are soldiers, minors guard the nests and trails, mediae forage for food and minims tend the fungus gardens.
+Major workers are soldiers; minors guard the nests and trails; media forage for food; and minims tend the fungus gardens.

 Leafcutter worker ants will bite if an intruder threatens their nest or their normal food-gathering activities.
 Leafcutter ants are not aggressive if left alone to do their leaf-gathering business.